 The great winged horse, Pegasus, is one of the most ancient of astronomical symbols, with coins depicting his image dating back to 430 BC.
 In Greek myth, the Pegasus story begins with Poseidon (Neptune), god of the sea, seducing a beautiful princess by the name of Medusa, in the temple of Athena.
 Outraged by this desecration of her temple, the goddess Athena turned Medusa into a monster, changing her beautiful head of golden hair into a hideous mass of writhing snakes.
 When Medusa was slain by the hero Perseus, Pegasus, the result of her fateful union with Poseidon, sprang from her body as she died.

 After helping Perseus rescue Andromeda, a tale told in the Andromeda story, Pegasus flew to Mount Helicon to live with the Muses.
 When his hoof struck the ground at Helicon, a spring gushed forth, which was named Hippocrene, the horse's fountain.
 It is said that it was from this spring the Muses received their inspiration, and the name of Pegasus comes from the Greek "pegai," for spring.

 Like the constellation Hercules, Pegasus is upside down in the sky, and like Taurus, only shows the animal's head and upper body.
-The upper body of the horse is represented by a large square of bright stars known as the Great Square of Pegasus, which has become a landmark of the autumn sky.
+The torso of the horse is represented by a large square of bright stars known as the Great Square of Pegasus, which has become a landmark of the autumn sky.

-The final star forming the Great Square of Pegasus is Gamma Pegasi, named Algenib, Arabic for wing.
+The final star forming the Great Square of Pegasus is Gamma Pegasi, named Algenib, Arabic for wing, or side.
 Although it has a luminosity 1,900 times greater than our Sun, we see it as only magnitude 2.8, because it is 570 light years away.
+It is a B2IV blue subgiant.